LoboRich/rails_expiration_reminder/README.md

 # Expiration Reminder - Ruby on Rails

+## Features
+- Users with different roles can login to the system.
+- Admin can add staff account
+- Staff can add supplies informations
+- System can receive notifications when a supply expiry date is near.

 # README

 This README would normally document whatever steps are necessary to get the